openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/code-of-conduct.md

 Within one week of an incident report, a Code of Conduct Committee member will follow up with the person who made the report.
 The follow-up may include:

 * Acknowledgement that the committee discussed the situation.
 * A determination of whether the incident was a violation of the Code of Conduct.
 * What actions (if any) were taken to correct the reported behavior.

 In some cases, it may take longer to resolve a Code of Conduct violation.
 In this case, a Code of Conduct Committee member will follow up with the person who made the report weekly to keep them informed.

-### Conflicts of Interest

-If a committee member has a conflict of interest for a report, they will recuse themselves from the discussion and handling of the incident.
-The incident documentation will not be available to them, and they will excuse themselves from any conversations involving handling the incident.
-Examples of conflict of interest include:

-* The reporter or reported person is their advisor and/or committee member, student, professor, or manager.
-* They have a romantic or platonic relationship with either the reporter or the reported person (Committee members may participate if they are an acquaintance).
-* The reporter or reported person is their family member.
-* The reporter or reported person is their direct client or grantee.
-* The reporter or reported person is someone they work closely with—e.g., works on their team or on the same project.

-Committee members do not need to state why they have a conflict of interest, only that one exists.
-Other committee members should not ask why the person has a conflict of interest.

 ### Addressing Behavior Directly

 For incidents that might be settled with a brief conversation, the reporter can choose to contact the person in question or set up a video chat to discuss how the person’s behavior or words affected them.
 Please use this approach only if you feel comfortable; you do not have to carry the weight of addressing these issues yourself.
-If you’re interested in this option but unsure how to go about it, try discussing it with the OMF Director first—they will have advice on how to make the conversation happen and can also join you in a conversation if requested.
+If you’re interested in this option but unsure how to go about it, try discussing it with the OMF Director first — they will have advice on how to make the conversation happen and can also join you in a conversation if requested.

-### False Reporting

-Any participants who abuse the reporting process will be considered in violation of these guidelines and subject to the same consequences.
-False reporting, especially to retaliate or exclude, will not be accepted or tolerated.

 ## *License and Attribution*